locally-io/android-engage-sdk/README.md

 - **Enabling push notifications**

-    To enable push notifications to your device, you will need to provide your Firebase token like the following.
-This function also provides a response if successful `true` or `false` otherwise.
+    To enable **push notifications** to your device, you will need to provide your Firebase token as shown below.
+    When successful, this function provides a response of `true`.
+Otherwise, the response is `false`.

 >       You may need to integrate *FirebaseCloudMessaging* to retrieve your FCM token